shuyanliu6/Raw_Reviews-Analysis/README.md

 Open the notebook in Jupyter and run the cells sequentially.

 ## Interactive Analysis
+In the Table of Content section of the `notebook.ipynb`, click on the `UI-ipywidgets for N-gram parameter`.
+This section can be executed seperately from other parts of the notebook.

 Widgets are used for interactive analysis:
 - Dropdown to select product types.